hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/color-theory.md

 ![Tesla Car](/images/digital-media/color-theory/CT-Tesla.jpg)
 ![Building](/images/digital-media/color-theory/CT-House.jpg)

+### Maximalism

 At the same time, with every push, there is a pull.
 Maximalism uses colors and patterns to convey a sense of playfulness.
 ![Maximalist Interior Design](/images/digital-media/color-theory/CT-MaxInt.png)
 ![Maximalist Fashion](/images/digital-media/color-theory/CT-MaxFash.png)

+### The Feelings Colors Invoke

 It's also important to note that colors can invoke and emphasize different meanings.
-This doesn't mean that a luxury brand's logo has to be all gold, or a children's toy doesn't need to be yellow for them to feel happy.
+This doesn't mean that a luxury brand's logo has to be all gold, or that a children's toy needs to be yellow for them to feel happy.
 It's best to keep in mind more as a suggestion or inspiration.
 For example, you may not want to paint a nursing home or preschool red, but pastels, greens or yellow would be better.

 These are not steadfast rules and are subjective, but it is important to keep in mind that colors have the power to influence mood.